How to test electrical panel

 Electrical

 The answer to 'how to test electrical panel' is to regularly inspect and test your home's electrical panel to ensure it is functioning properly and safely.
-This involves visually inspecting the panel, testing circuit breakers, and checking for any signs of damage or wear.
+This involves visually inspecting the panel for any signs of damage or wear, checking the breakers, and testing the voltage and amperage of the circuits.

 Step-by-Step Guide